ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

     >
     > **Never do this in a real production environment!**

-2. You're in the `fdisk` partition editor now.
+2. Now you are in the `fdisk` partition editor.
 Be careful what you do here or you might mess your PVE node's root filesystem up!
 Input the command `F` to check the empty space available in the `sda` drive:

     ~~~sh
     Command (m for help): F